ABOUT THE GTIS HALF MARATHON

 The elevation at the start is 8,500 feet, and gradually arrives at 7,500 feet at the finish.
 Temperatures in the early morning at this elevation can be 50°, and can reach 85° by the finish.
 While conditions are usually optimal at this time of year, athletes should always be prepared for adverse weather while being in a mountainous location.

-Finish the course and enjoy a festive post-race party with refreshments, vendor booths, award ceremony and more, all in a gorgeous setting.
 For over 40 years, the GTIS Half Marathon event has been supporting the Clear Creek Booster Club; a group of parents and community members that supports Clear Creek High School and Clear Creek Middle School in a variety of ways, not just sports.